liferay/com-liferay-commerce/README.markdown

 ### Chat

-Join the conversation in [`#emporio` channel](https://liferay-community.slack.com/messages/CBJBV8H8U) on Liferay's Community Chat.
+Join the conversation in [`#commerce` channel](https://liferay-community.slack.com/messages/CBJBV8H8U) on Liferay's Community Chat.

 ## License

-This project, *Emporio*, is free software ("Licensed Software"); you can redistribute it and/or modify it under the terms of the [GNU Lesser General Public License](./LICENSE.txt) as published by the Free Software Foundation; either version 2.1 of the License, or (at your option) any later version.
+This project, *Liferay Commerce*, is free software ("Licensed Software"); you can redistribute it and/or modify it under the terms of the [GNU Lesser General Public License](./LICENSE.txt) as published by the Free Software Foundation; either version 2.1 of the License, or (at your option) any later version.